pmean/build-website/text/21/umkc-award.md

 ##### The Analysis Factor

-My collaboriations do not stop at the edge of campus.
+My collaborations do not stop at the edge of campus.
 I have many collaborations in the Kansas City area and beyond.

 One very profitable collaboration has been with The Analysis Factor.
 The Analysis Factor, founded by Karen Grace-Martin, is a training and consulting group providing support to researchers deeply involved in quantitative methods, either working on their own research or serving as a statistical consultant to other researchers.